accessibilitywars/zaw2/content/pages/privacy.md

 ## Privacy Policy

-- This site may set or use cookies to store user-defined keybinds.
-These are only used to customize display on this site.
+This site does not store data in the browser to be shared, sent, or sold to third-parties.
+No personal information is shared, sent, or sold to third-parties.

-- This site does not store data in the browser to be shared, sent, or sold to third-parties.
+However, several pages on this site includes embedded youtube videos, which does contain tracking code.

-- No personal information is shared, sent, or sold to third-parties.
+## Advertising Policy

-- This site includes embedded youtube videos, which may contain tracking code.
+Accessibility Wars does not advertise, sell ad space or otherwise leverage its users for profit.
+We believe in an open internet for accessibility reasons.

-**Effective Date:** _1st Jan 2024_
+**Effective Date:** _May 5 2025_